Plumbing Fixture Count Calculator

 Can two bathrooms share a plumbing vent?
 Yes, two or more bathrooms can share a common plumbing vent if local plumbing codes allow for it.
 Proper vent sizing and layout should be designed to ensure adequate venting for all fixtures and to prevent issues like drain blockages and sewer gas odors.

-See also Bowling Calculator
+See also 3D Trapezoid Area Calculator

 What is the code for plumbing vent?
 Plumbing vent codes and requirements can vary by location and are typically outlined in the local plumbing code or building code.
 These codes dictate the size, location, and installation specifications for plumbing vents to ensure the proper functioning of the plumbing system.